We’re living through particularly stressful times right now.

 Here are some tips directly from Dr. Puterman on exercise:

 - Discover exercises you enjoy.
-If everyone is doing Crossfit, and you’re not a Crossfit kinda person, don’t do Crossfit.
+If everyone is going jogging, and you’re not a jogging kinda person, don’t go jogging.
 We have to learn what our body wants and enjoys.

 - Get moving.
 Exercise is a terrible word that’s very scary, but moving isn’t scary.
 Even a seemingly small type of movement, like stretching or taking the stairs, is important!